Stradey Park Hotel: Owners win injunction in bid to curb protests

 Several action groups are opposed to plans for the venue to host up to 241 asylum seekers which were announced in June.

-The hotel owner's injunction bid was adjourned by the judge earlier this week because he wanted people who had emailed him to be able to attend court and make submissions.
+The injunction bid by hotel owner Gryphon Leisure was adjourned by the judge earlier this week because he wanted people who had emailed him to be able to attend court and make submissions.

 On Thursday, a group of Furnace residents who live close to the hotel shared their concerns over the impact of the protests and the potential arrival of asylum seekers.

-Judge Roger Ter Haar told the court in London the residents spoke "powerfully and emotionally" to him about it.
+Judge Roger ter Haar told the court in London the residents spoke "powerfully and emotionally" to him about it.

+Tracey Hallett, a carer whose grandmother had previously owned the hotel, said the majority of protesters were "peaceful" but claimed that "hard-right groups had caused unrest".

+As a result of the protests and the proposed new use of the hotel she had stopped using her nearby home for respite care, the court heard.